Weevil Facts & Information

 What Orkin Does

-Orkin technicians can help you manage weevils using our exclusive A.I.M. system—Assess, Implement and Monitor.
-Your Orkin technician will design a treatment plan for your property’s situation.
+Orkin Pros can help you manage weevils using our exclusive A.I.M. system—Assess, Implement and Monitor.
+Your Orkin Pro will design a treatment plan for your property’s situation.
 By focusing on the source of the problem, Orkin helps keep weevils from invading again.

 Behavior, Diet & Habits